dr0l3/thrift-compat/README.md

     - You cant violate the required keyword (neither by removing the value nor making it optional and sending none).
 It will throw.
     - With Enums you send the number, not the label.
 Missing label -> Unknown Value
     - With unions a mutated type will throw.
 Missing element -> Unknown value.
 Names do not have semantic meaning.
-    - When a "normal" value is missing it gets the default value for its type, if such a value exists
+    - When a "normal" value is missing it gets the default value for its type, if such a value exists (see https://twitter.github.io/scrooge/Semantics.html)
 - Output
     - You cant change types, ever.
 It will throw.
     - You cant violate the required keyword (neither by removing the value nor making it optional and sending none).
 It will throw.